jido/Arcadam/README.md

 ### Include

-To insert the contents of another Arcdown file, use the "include" attribute.
+To insert the contents of another Arcdown file, apply the "include" attribute to a hyperlink.
-It should come before a hyperlink which gives the location of the file.

 Note that for security reasons, including a file from an arbitrary location is disabled by default.